pzemtsov/pzemtsov.github.io/_posts/2016-01-31-home-made-hash-tables-in-java.md

 <img src="{{ site.url }}/images/life-home-made-hash-time-over-steps.png" width="639" height="391">

-We see that the time per cell is indeed monotonously growing with the number of steps, but the grows rate isn't always the same.
+We see that the time per cell is indeed monotonously growing with the number of steps, but the growth rate isn't always the same.
 There are even periods where the graph is nearly horizontal.
 In one place, however, the graph is very steep -- just before step 500,000.
 The time nearly triples -- it raises from about 0.5 ms to about 1.5 ms, reaching almost 2 ms at 1,000,000.
 We can explain this raise if we plot the time against the total memory use: